 Familial chylomicronemia syndrome

-A rare genetic hyperlipidemia characterized by excessive increase in plasma triglyceride levels due to the accumulation of chylomicrons.
-Clinical manifestations include recurrent episodes of severe acute pancreatitis abdominal pain nausea fatigue diarrhea constipation hepatosplenomegaly eruptive xanthomas and failure to thrive.
-Children may often be asymptomatic.
+A rare genetic hyperlipidemia characterized by excessive increase in plasma triglyceride levels due to the accumulation of chylomicrons which manifests biochemically as severe hypertriglyceridemia.
+Clinical manifestations include recurrent episodes of acute pancreatitis abdominal pain nausea fatigue diarrhea hepatosplenomegaly eruptive xanthomas lipemia retinalis and failure to thrive.
+Children may be asymptomatic with later onset of symptoms.
 The condition is not associated with severe atherosclerosis.

 Newly diagnosed with

 Familial chylomicronemia syndrome?

 Our RARE Concierge Services Guides are available to assist you by providing information, resources and connections as you navigate your rare disease journey.

 To establish a global support network to promote advocacy and education for patients and caregivers living with Familial Chylomicronemia Syndrome (FCS).